Secrets Advanced Bodybuilding

 Using static holds you are actually attempting to hold the weight in one position which actually requires you to push against the weight as if you are attempting another positive repetition.
 Once you begin to experiment with these techniques, you will see and feel the differences between them.

-You will want to learn to use each technique said that you will have many different ways to increase the intensity of your workouts in your repertoire.
-Since the human body has the amazing ability to adapt to repeated stresses, you will need to change the techniques you use from time to time to keep your muscles growing.
+You will want to learn to use each technique and have many different ways to increase the intensity of your workouts in your repertoire.
+Since the human body can adapt to repeated stresses, you must change the techniques you use from time to time to keep your muscles growing.

 Once you began to increase the intensity of your workouts, it is more important than ever to be sure your body is getting all the nutrients it needs to continue growing.
 You must consume 1 to 1.5 g of high quality protein per pound of body weight each and every day.
 It is also a good idea to feed your muscles the proper amount of creatine and glutamine before and after each workout.